RasaHQ/rasa-nlu-examples/readme.md

 There are many ways you can contribute to this project.

 - You can suggest new features.
-- You can help review new features.
-- You can submit new components.
 - You can let us know if there are bugs.
 - You can share the results of an experiment you ran using these tools.
 - You can let us know if the components in this library help you.